ACTION ALERT: Stop SB 79 Before It’s Too Late 🚨

 • Ferry terminals with connecting bus or rail service

-• Intersections of two or more frequent bus lines (buses arriving every 15 minutes during rush hours)
+• Intersections of two or more frequent bus lines (buses arriving every 15 minutes during rush hours that goes North & South or East & West)

 Why it matters: